 You can apply to Social Security Scotland for Best Start Foods.

 Best Start Foods won't affect any of your other benefits.

-Healthy Start vouchers will stop being paid to people in Scotland after 31 March 2020.
-So you'll need to transfer to Best Start Foods before then.
+Healthy Start vouchers stopped being paid to people in Scotland on 31 March 2020.
+You'll now need to apply for Best Start Foods.

 All pregnant women in Scotland are entitled to Healthy Start vitamins throughout their pregnancy.
 You can get these from your midwife.

 If you get Best Start Foods, you can also get Healthy Start vitamins for your children up until they reach the age of 4.
 Ask your midwife or health visitor about how to get the vitamins.
 There are different arrangements in different areas of Scotland.